Heckler & Koch MP5: Civilian variants

 Accurized sharpshooting variant of the HK94, introduced in 1985.
 It was designed and intended for marksman fire in situations and environments where precise handgun cartridge fire may be needed, such as dense urban areas and indoor environments like prisons.
-It has a fixed match stock with a rubber buttpad and an adjustable cheekpiece, a folding bipod, a flash hider, and a Leupold 6x telescopic sight.
+It has a fixed match stock with a rubber buttpad and an adjustable cheekpiece, a folding bipod, a flash hider and a Leupold 6x telescopic sight.
 A PSG1-inspired aftermarket trigger pack was also produced, featuring a target pistol grip and match trigger.
-The HK94/SG-1 did not sell very well due to its niche role and poor performance—it had poor range, penetration, and stopping power, and its Leupold scope was calibrated for .223 Remington and not 9×19mm—and only 50 units were imported to the U.S., primarily to target shooters and firearm collectors.
+The HK94/SG-1 did not sell very well due to its niche role and poor performance—it had poor range, penetration, stopping power and its Leupold scope was calibrated for .223 Remington; not 9×19mm.
+Only 50 units were imported to the U.S., primarily to target shooters and firearm collectors.